-To understand how electricity is bought and sold on Australia’s complex National Energy Market operates, we must first look at the different stages of generation, distribution and finally, consumption.
+To understand how electricity is bought and sold on Australia’s complex National Energy Market, we must first look at the different stages of generation, distribution and, finally, consumption.

 Electricity begins its journey to your business premises at one of the many power stations around the country where it is generated.
 Power stations, or generators, burn fossil fuels or make use of wind, solar or hydro to create power.

 Battery technology is still in its infancy, so by and large, all power generated is according to immediate needs.

 When it is created, it is then transported over vast distances through high voltage lines by distribution networks.